TexasInstruments-Sandbox/edgeai-vision-apps-lib-build/README.md

 Vision-Apps Library Build for Target Ubuntu/Debian
 ==================================================

-Docker-based build system for Vision-Apps library.
+This build system covers building the Vision-Apps Linux library for Ubuntu/Debian systems running on TI's EdgeAI processors (TDA4VM, AM62A, AM67A, AM68A, and AM69A).
 Supported use cases include:
 - **Case 1**: Compiling with the native GCC in arm64v8 Ubuntu Docker container directly on aarch64 build machine
 - **Case 2**: Compiling with the native GCC in arm64v8 Ubuntu Docker container on x86_64 machine using QEMU
 - **Case 3** (Experimental): Cross-compiling on x86_64 build machine in Ubuntu Docker container